Latvia

 Childlessness rate (TCR)

-The lifetime childlessness rate (TCR) in Latvia reached 47.6% in 2024, marking an increase of 4.8 percentage points since 2023.
-This rate has been on the rise over the last five years, with the 2020–2024 average standing at 40.5%.
-Compared to the 2000s average of 30.6%, the current figure is higher by around 17.0 percentage points.
-The lowest recorded average occurred between 2014 and 2016, at 27.2%.
-Latvia ranks among the highest globally for childlessness rates, positioned 4th out of 38 countries, and is 2nd highest within Europe among 31 nations.
+By 2024, the lifetime childlessness rate (TCR) in Latvia has reached 47.6%, marking an increase of 4.8 percentage points from 2023.
+This upward trend in childlessness has been consistent over the last five years, with the average from 2020 to 2024 standing at 40.5%.
+When compared to the 2000s baseline of 30.6%, the current rate is approximately 17.0 percentage points higher.
+The lowest recorded averages appeared in the mid-2010s (2014–2016), at 27.2%.
+On a global scale, Latvia ranks 4th out of 38 countries for its childlessness rate, while within Europe, it occupies 2nd place among 31 countries.

 | Year | TCR | Year | TCR |